Advanced Meter FAQ

 Are advanced meters safe?

 Yes!
-The electric meters we are installing have two temperature sensors, a high current alarm, and an automatic disconnect that can shut the meter off in an emergency situation.
+The electric meters we are installing have three temperature sensors, a high current auto-open feature, and a remote disconnect that can shut the meter off from TPU in an emergency.
 These meters also have multiple sensing capabilities that send an alarm in the rare event that there is an abnormal condition with the meter.
 These meters are subject to rigorous, advanced testing.
 The electric meters come equipped with various alarms and safety features in the rare event of a malfunction.

 Should I be concerned about radio frequency?